joedolson/access-monitor/readme.txt

 Access Monitor allows you to run a one-time test or schedule a test to be run on a weekly or monthly basis.
 All tests run through this system are saved for later review and comparison so you can track the performance of a page or a test over time.

 * Duplicate issues are filtered out from the display.
 If an accessibility issue appears on multiple pages, it will only be shown the first time it's identified.
-* You can re-run any test from the Accessibility Reports screen at any time.
+* Re-run any test from the Accessibility Reports screen at any time.
 Re-running a test will create a new test on the same pages and using the same test parameters.
+* Apply rules that will test posts before you publish them and reject their publication if they don't meet your criteria

 = Testing the WordPress Admin =